The Gift of New

-How many people have you spoken to that have already expressed relief that 2020 is nearly over?
+How many people have you spoken to that have already expressed relief that the last year is nearly over?
 I know I’ve said it more than once, relieved to be drawing a line under what has been a really tough year for so many people, me included.

 For me, a new year is something like that, the scaled-up start of a new day.
-If God says that ‘his mercies are new every morning’, imagine the new mercies he has in store for us for a whole new year.
-Imagine if you were to let him move in every part of your life and see his will worked out in ways ‘greater than you can ask or imagine’.
-Imagine dreaming of big things again, things big enough that you can’t do them in your own strength, things that would be awesome in themselves, and then asking God to go above and beyond even those things too.
+If God says that ‘His mercies are new every morning’ (Lamentations 3:23), imagine the new mercies he has in store for us for a whole new year.
+Imagine if you were to let him move in every part of your life and see His will worked out in ways ‘greater than you can ask or imagine’ (Ephesians 3:20).

-And as we draw a line under the year that has gone, I’m inspired by a Christmas card from some dear friends in South Wales – they looked back on year that has stretched them unimaginably, and they shared their highlights.
+As we draw a line under the year that has gone, I’m inspired by a Christmas card from some dear friends in South Wales – they looked back on a year that has stretched them unimaginably, and they shared their highlights.
 Not the highlights they imagined for this year, but the opportunities they chose to grab hold of, the thankful, joyful perspective they purposefully clung to.